Skip to content Skip to navigation menu

 Carve endplate positions

-Slide the bolts into position and mark the outline of the endplates onto the edge of the door.
+Slide the door bolts into position and mark the outline of the endplates onto the edge of the door.
 Use a hammer and chisel to remove wood from within the markings so the endplates sit flush with the door.

 2018-Wickes-How-To-Fit-Door-Locks-Security-Bolt-4.jpg